 The deceased honeybees were divided into two parts (10 g each) and soaked in water and ethanol.
 The soaked honeybee samples were then incubated for 48 hours at 35°C while shaking to facilitate effective extraction (Mutinelli, 2021).

 The experimental Oryctolagus cuniculus rabbits and the blood sampling The four Oryctolagus cuniculus rabbits were housed in pairs (two rabbits per cage) for a one-week acclimatization period.
-Following adaptation, all rabbits received an oral glucose (MERCK; G8270-1KG) load to establish baseline glucose tolerance test (GTT) curves, which served as control data.
+Following adaptation, all rabbits received an oral glucose (MERCK; G8270-1KG) load to establish baseline GTT curves, which served as control data.
 After a one-week washout period, the rabbits were divided into two experimental groups (n=2 per group) to assess the effects of aqueous and ethanolic honeybee extracts on GTT profiles.

 Inclusion and exclusion criteria